New here? Start with the complete side hustle guide →

 Why You Need a Pinterest Business Account

 Rich Pins.
-Rich pins pull metadata directly from your website — post titles, descriptions, and other details — and display them alongside your pin.
+Rich pins pull details straight from your website — post titles, descriptions, and more — and show them alongside your pin.
 They look more professional and tend to perform better in search.

 Website verification.
-Claiming your website on Pinterest links your domain to your account.
-Pinterest gives higher visibility to pins from verified domains.
-This is not optional if you’re serious about traffic.
+Claiming your website links your domain to your account, and Pinterest gives more visibility to pins from verified domains.
+If you’re serious about traffic, this isn’t optional.

 Access to Pinterest ads.
-You may not want to run paid ads right now, but having the option is useful.
-You can’t run ads from a personal account.
+You might not want to run paid ads right now, but having the option is handy.
+You can’t run ads from a personal account at all.

-The business account is free.
-There’s genuinely no reason not to have one.
+And it’s free.
+There’s no real reason not to have one.

 Option 1: Convert Your Existing Personal Account